 Of course, it is necessary to use the past tense.
 In all but exceptional circumstances, film is shown digitally, while its physical carriers are tape, disc or solid state.
 What, then, has been lost?
 It’s something to do with a loss of uniqueness, of film as a recognisable entity as opposed to just another digital configuration of ones and zeroes.
 It’s something to do with a loss of the sense of our relationship to narrative and unfolding time – a reel of film tells us more about the precious quality of time than do the duration figures on a DVD.

-It’s also something to do with that river quality, in which the reel of film (a feature film came in several reels of film, but let’s imagine them assembled together on a platter) shows us a source, a journey, and an ending.
+It’s also something to do with that river quality, in which the reel of film (a feature film came in several reels, but let’s imagine them assembled together on a platter) shows us a source, a journey, and an ending.
 Though the story those reels hold may have its variations in tempo, its recapitulations and complications, underpinning such surface eddies is the steady flow, twenty-four frames a second (the standard film speed for sound film): unvarying, proceeding unstoppably, until the river reaches its conclusion, and time runs out.

 So film doesn’t have to have a river as its subject to be like a river, but it does bring the metaphor into clear focus.
 The frustration that I feel with Thames Film, on seeing it anew, is that it comes so close to an ideal, only to compromise.
 That ideal is pure film of some kind, which does not deviate or row back, but takes us on a single journey, in a single direction, surrendering to the only direction in which time and the river ultimately can take us.